Daniel-Ukpebor/worlde/README.md

 # worldePythonRecreation
 # Worlde 🟩🟨⬜

-A simple terminal-based Wordle clone written in Python.
+A simple onlineIDE-based Wordle clone written in Python.

 Guess the 5-letter secret word in 6 tries!
 Get feedback for each letter: